benliepert/blog/content/posts/2-good-first-issue.md

 >
 > — <cite>emilk</cite>

 Okay, so nonzero offsets are a problem.
 But I still didn't understand what an offset was here.
 Interestingly, there was an example of using .iter().collect() on a _different_ macro in this file, which I'll explain in a moment.
-Overall, his comment made sense at a high level, but I realized I'd need to dig into the unfamiliar context of this change to do it correctly.
+Overall, his comment made sense at a high level, but I realized I'd need to dig in.

+# Definitions
+Before moving forward, I got an understanding of what an offset and standard layout are in this context.

+- Offset:
+- Standard Layout:

 # Testing
 I needed to figure out whether the offset can be non-zero even if the array was a standard layoyut.
-Rerun is huge, so I wanted to avoid editing a main file somewhere with some test code and having to rebuild a ton of stuff when I really only needed to play with the `re_types` crate.
+Rerun is huge, so I wanted to avoid adding test code to a main file and having to rebuild a ton of stuff when I really only needed to play with the `re_types` crate.
 So I created a binary crate and added a dependency to my local version of the `re_types` crate:
 ```toml
 [dependencies]
 re_types = { path = "../rerun/crates/store/re_types"}
 ```
 Now I can play around with the new macros with minimal churn.

 I eventually arrived at the following test code to prove that an array can have a standard layout but a nonzero offset.
 The key here is slicing into an existing owned array - if you make a slice and then take a clone, the offset will reset to zero.
+Since we're slicing in to a larger data structure, starting at the second row, the offset is nonzero.
 ```rust
 use ndarray::{Array, s};
 // create a 4 x 4 array with the numbers [0, 15]